Your friendly neighborhood serial trespasser.

 -Bring more spare batteries.

 -If the air quality sucks, get a mask or don’t breathe it.
-You don’t want fungus in your lungus.
+Fungus in your lungus no-good.

 -Asbestos… it’s usually grey and very fibrous.
 Don’t disturb it and you’ll be fine.

--Don’t wear your three year-old shredded Vans or Converse, rusty nails and stuff have quite the kink for those.
+-Don’t wear your three year-old shredded Vans or Converse, really they’re like magnets to every rusty nail and stray glass shard one can find.
 Boots, steel-toe, steel shank if you can… don’t get cheap Kmart crap.

 -Camera’s optional, but bring it if that’s your thing.